albertomoa/DS-TripleTen-ex-Practicum/README.md

 # DS-TripleTen-ex-Practicum-Data-Visualization-Exploration
 TripleTen Data Scientist Sprint Project focuses on Data Visualization and Exploration

-A summary of multiple projects within this repository.
+A summary of multiple projects within this repository

 ## Table of Contents